axcheron/axcheron.github.io/_htb/09_writeup_sizzle.md

 ===============================================================
 ```

 We have some interesting findings, especially the [/certsrv](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/hh831649(v=ws.11)) page which corresponds to the CA Web enrollment page.
-However, it seems we that need some credentials to get access.
+However, it seems we that need some credentials to get an access to the service.

 ![image-center](/images/htb/htb_sizzle_certsrv.png){: .align-center}

-Maybe we can get back to that later, let's keep going.
+We will probably get back to that later, let's keep going.

 ## SMB Shares